Heaps and Priority Queues: Always Know the Extreme

 What & Why

 A heap is a tree-based data structure that keeps the smallest (or largest) element always accessible at the root.
-It supports insertion and extraction of the extreme element in O(\log n) time, making it the go-to implementation for priority queues.
+It supports insertion and extraction of the extreme element in $O(\log n)$ time, making it the go-to implementation for priority queues.

 Why does this matter?
 Any time you need to repeatedly find the "most important" element from a changing collection, you need a priority queue.
 Operating system schedulers pick the highest-priority process.
 Dijkstra's shortest-path algorithm extracts the closest unvisited node.
 Event-driven simulations process the next event in time order.
 All of these rely on heaps.